csepreghy/mobile-life-test/README.md

 Display a list of properties from the property data.
 Style the items in the list in an interesting way, feel free to add animations.

 Please use https://github.com/facebookincubator/create-react-app as the starting point.

-Send us a link with the source code for your solution on github and if possible a place to see it.
-Please don't use too much time on the exercise, it is more to get a basic idea of your coding skills and ways of thinking."

-Yeah...
-I clearly forgot the "Don't use too much time on the exercise" thing. :D

-Anyways, I hope you like it! ;)